weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 Unauthorized`.

 ### Configuration
-Anonymous Access can be configured like so in the Docker Compose yaml:
+Anonymous access can be enabled or disabled in the Docker Compose yaml using the environment variable shown below:

 ```yaml
 services: